sergiopvilar/dvorak-keybindings/README.md

 ### Sublime Text

-In Sublime Text you will need to go to `Preferences > Key Bindings - User` and paste the content of `Default (OSX).sublime-keymap` into it.
+In Sublime Text you will need go to `Preferences > Key Bindings - User` and paste the content of `Default (OSX).sublime-keymap` into it.

 ## Operational System support